Why Content is So Important for Your Website

-Visual content marketing refers to using images to convey valuable information in an engaging visual format.
+Visual marketing refers to using images to convey valuable information in an engaging visual format.
 The purpose?
 To attract people to your website, social media platforms, your offers, and most importantly to get your name in front of as many prospects as possible.

-Visual content marketing examples include images with educational or inspiring text, infographics, and “signature branded images” that promote written, audio, or video content.
+Visual marketing examples include images with educational or inspiring text, infographics, and “signature branded images” that promote written, audio, or video content.

-Remind me, please: what’s content marketing?
+Remind me, please: what’s marketing?

-Content marketing is any information, online or offline, which informs and educates prospects and customers as a way to build trust and engagement.
+Marketing is any information, online or offline, which informs and educates prospects and customers as a way to build trust and engagement.

 - Blog posts or articles like this one